tvwenger/bayes_cn_hfs/README.md

 3. By default, the spectral RMS noise is not inferred, rather it is taken from the `noise` attribute of the passed `SpecData` datasets.
 If `prior_rms` is not None, then the spectral RMS noise of each dataset is inferred.
 4. Hyperfine anomalies are treated as deviations from the LTE densities of each state.
 The value passed to `prior_log10_Tex` sets the average excitation temperature, `log10_Tex_ul`, and statistical weights of every transition, `LTE_weights` (i.e., the fraction of molecules in each state).
 Deviations from these weights are modeled as a Dirichlet distribution with a concentration parameter `LTE_weights/LTE_precision`, where `LTE_precision` is a cloud parameter that describes the scatter in state weights around the LTE values.
 A small `LTE_precision` implies a large concentration around `LTE_weights` such that the cloud is in LTE.
 A large `LTE_precision` value indicates deviations from LTE.
 5. For the `CNRatioModel`, the $^{13}$CN excitation conditions are either (1) assumed constant across transitions with value `log10_Tex_ul` when `assume_CTEX_13CN=True` or (2) assumed to be similar to the excitation conditions of CN, with LTE deviations characterized by the same `LTE_precision` parameter.
+6. To prevent masers, which have a different equation of radiative transfer than is assumed by the model, we clip the statistical weights to be in the range `[clip_weights, 1.0 - clip_weights]` (i.e., the weights can't be 0 or 1), and we clip the optical depth below `clip_tau`.

 ## `CNModel`